Capital punishment in South Dakota: History

-On March 24, 1967, Thomas James White Hawk, an 18-year-old premed student at the University of South Dakota, a friend, William Stands, went to the home of 63-year-old jeweler, James Yeado.
+On March 24, 1967, Thomas James White Hawk, an 18-year-old premed student at the University of South Dakota, and his friend, William Stands, went to the home of 63-year-old jeweler, James Yeado.
 White Hawk said he planned to rob Yeado, but killed him instead, after which Stands fled.
 White Hawk then tied up Yeado's wife and raped her twice.
 In 1968, he pleaded guilty to first degree murder and was sentenced to death, becoming the first person to be sentenced to death in the state since George Sitts in 1946.
-The crime drew national attention after NBC made a documentary comparing the cases of White Hawk, who was Native American, and Baxter Berry, an elderly white man and the son of former Governor Tom Berry, who'd recently been acquitted of killing Norman Little Brave, an unarmed 28-year-old Native American man, on his farm and leaving him to die.
-Berry had been charged only two months later, after the victim's wife failed a complaint, and was acquitted on grounds of self-defense.
-Berry's lawyer, Sam Masten, had made racist remarks after the trial, blaming it on "political do-gooders" who "don't know anything about Indians."
-He claimed that Berry was fearing for his life and would've otherwise been "another Yeado," referencing the man whom White Hawk had killed.
+The crime drew national attention after NBC made a documentary comparing the cases of White Hawk, who was Native American, and Baxter Berry, an elderly white man and the son of former Governor Tom Berry, who had recently been acquitted of killing Norman Little Brave, an unarmed 28-year-old Native American man, on his farm and leaving him to die.
+Berry had been charged only two months later, after the victim's wife filed a complaint, and was acquitted on grounds of self-defense.
+Berry's lawyer, Sam Masten, had made racist remarks after the trial, blaming it on "political do-gooders" who "don't know anything about Indians".
+He claimed that Berry was fearing for his life and would have otherwise been "another Yeado", referencing the man whom White Hawk had killed.